xcart/xcart-docs/_pages/kb_en/seo_and_promotion/submitting_your_shop_to_search_engines.md

 ![xml-3.png]({{site.baseurl}}/attachments/ref_OqJ2oZTE/xml-3.png)

-## Submitting your XML sitemap to search engines
+## Submitting Your XML Sitemap to Search Engines

 You can find your XML sitemap URL at the top of the XML sitemap tab in your store's Admin area (**Store setup** > **SEO Settings**):